 How Retirees Can Keep Federal Employee Health Benefits – FEHB

-Keeping your Federal Employee Health Benefits in retirement is possible, but you have to meet certain criteria in order to be eligible.
-The requirements are specific and a slight deviation from the norm can mean that you could lose your eligibility to this valuable retirement resource.
+Keeping your Federal Employee Health Benefits (FEHB) in retirement is possible, but you have to meet certain criteria to be eligible.
+The requirements are specific and strict, so a slight deviation from the norm can mean that you could lose your eligibility for this valuable retirement resource.

 Requirements Needed to Keep FEHB in Retirement

-The federal employee retiree had to have been enrolled in the Federal Employees Health Benefits at the time of their retirement and have active coverage at the date of retirement.
-They must have been covered by the Federal Employees Health Benefits (FEHB) Program for five years before retiring.
+As an overview, a federal employee retiree had to have been enrolled in FEHB with active coverage at the date of their retirement to qualify for FEHB in retirement.
+They must have been covered by the FEHB program for five years before retiring.

-If you were not continuously enrolled in on your own FEHB program you may qualify under a family member's plan.
-You need to have been a member—without interruption of coverage—under a family member's FEHB program during the 5 year period and this may also count as meeting your eligibility criteria.
+If you were not continuously enrolled in on your own FEHB program, but a family member was continuously enrolled, you may qualify under that family member's plan.
+The five-year rule still applies, but belonging to a family member's plan may count toward meeting your eligibility criteria.

-If you had a break in service during the 5 year vetting period, be sure and ask about your eligibility because breaks in service do not necessarily count against meeting the requirements of the 5-year rule.
+If you had a break in service during the five-year vetting period, be sure to ask about your eligibility.
+Breaks in service do not necessarily count against meeting the requirements of the five-year rule.

-Further, you do not have to wait to be 65 and be eligible for Medicare before you can take advantage of your FEHB coverage.
+Remember, you do not have to wait until you are 65-years-old and eligible for Medicare before you can take advantage of your FEHB coverage.

 A Break in Service vs. a Break in Coverage Rules

-If there is a break in your coverage due to a break in service, then the years of coverage may count.
-If the lapse in coverage is during the 5 years of employment before retirement—and is due to the employee canceling their coverage without a break in service—then you would not meet the qualification for being enrolled in FEHB.
-So, in retirement, you would not be eligible for health insurance coverage.
+If there is a break in your coverage due to a break in service, then your previous years of coverage may count.
+However, if there is no break in service, but there is a lapse in coverage due to the employee canceling their coverage, then this employee would not meet the qualification for retiring with FEHB coverage.
+A couple of examples may help better illustrate this point.

-Susan elected FEHB coverage on July 5, 2010, and had a "break in service" from Jan 1, 2016, to Jan 1, 2017.
-When she returned she elected to enroll from the time she was eligible Jan 1, 2017, and will remain enrolled until she retires Dec 1, 2018.
-She would be eligible to continue FEHB when she retires since she will have been continuously enrolled for 5 years of service prior to retirement.
+Susan elected FEHB coverage on July 5, 2012, and had a "break in service" from Jan.
+1, 2018, to Jan.
+1, 2019.
+When she returned, she elected to re-enroll from the time she was eligible on Jan.
+1, 2019.
+She will remain enrolled until she retires Dec.
+1, 2020.
+When she retires, Susan will be eligible to continue FEHB because she will be considered continuously enrolled for five years of service before retirement.

 As long as you are eligible and have met your requirements, you can add your spouse due to a life change event, or change your type of plan to a family plan during the next Federal Benefits Open Season.

-You do not have to be on a family plan at the time of the retirement, you only have to make sure you are eligible and on the plan yourself to maintain coverage.
-You may request changes during any Federal Benefits Open Season.
+It doesn't matter whether or not you had a family plan before retirement, you only have to ensure that you are eligible to maintain coverage.
+You may request plan changes during any Federal Benefits Open Season.

 What Is the Cost in Retirement?

 One of the nice advantages of FEHB benefits in retirement—as compared to private health insurance—is that the cost of health insurance remains the same for the federal employees under FEHB in retirement.
-The government keeps paying a portion of your health insurance for you; this can amount to big savings since they may pay up to almost ¾ of the cost.
+The government keeps paying a portion of your health insurance for you.
+This can amount to big savings on health care costs, since FEHB may pay 75% of the cost.

-For example, when you work for a private employer, during the time of employment they may pay for part of your health benefits costs just like the FEHB.
-However, once you retire in the private sector you can not keep your employee health benefits, but you must transition to an individual health insurance plan.
-This transition means that the cost of health insurance increases for you after you retire.
+This is a big advantage over private employer coverage.
+For example, a private employer may pay for part of your health benefits costs while you're employed, just like the FEHB.
+However, once you retire in the private sector, you cannot keep your employee health benefits.
+Instead, you must transition to an individual health insurance plan.
+This transition means that your cost of health insurance increases after you retire.

-As an eligible government employee, if you receive FEHB benefits, the government will continue to pay the same portion even when you are retired, so the cost does not increase for you.
+As an eligible government employee receiving FEHB benefits, the government will continue to pay the same portion, even when you are retired.
+Health care costs do not increase for you.

-One primary difference is that the annuity is paid on a monthly basis so that you might see a shift in the payment frequency or amounts, but you should not pay more when you are enrolled in FEHB.
+One primary difference for FEHB retirees is that the annuity is paid monthly, so you might see a shift in the payment frequency or amounts.
+However, you should not pay more when you are enrolled in FEHB.
 It allows you to save money on your health insurance costs in retirement.
-It could also save money for your family, spouse or domestic partner if they were also covered under FEHB benefits and are eligible.
-Be sure and check the information on former spouses and FEHB benefits at the OPM website for coverage eligibility as well.
+It could also save money for your family, spouse, or domestic partner if they are also eligible for coverage under FEHB benefits.
+Be sure and check the information on former spouses and FEHB benefits on the OPM website for coverage eligibility, as well.